The Fascinating History Behind Why Jewish Families Eat Chinese Food on Christmas

-Chinese food was exotic and new, filled with surprising flavors, ingredients, and textures [PDF].
+Chinese food was exotic and new, filled with surprising flavors, ingredients, and textures.
 But for some Eastern European Jews, it also had familiar elements.
-Both Eastern European and Chinese cuisines shared an affinity for sweet and sour flavors and egg-based dishes. "[Chinese restaurants] had these pancakes, which were like blintzes,” says Joan Nathan, author of King Solomon's Table: A Culinary Exploration of Jewish Cooking from Around the World, and the wontons resembled kreplach (both are meat-filled soup dumplings).
+Both Eastern European and Chinese cuisines shared an affinity for sweet and sour flavors and egg-based dishes. "[Chinese restaurants] had these pancakes, which were like blintzes,” said Joan Nathan, author of King Solomon's Table: A Culinary Exploration of Jewish Cooking from Around the World, and the wontons resembled kreplach (both are meat-filled soup dumplings).

 The fact that the Chinese and Jews were America’s two largest non-Christian immigrant populations brought them together, Jennifer 8.
-Lee, author of The Fortune Cookie Chronicles: Adventures in the World of Chinese Food, tells Mental Floss.
+Lee, author of The Fortune Cookie Chronicles: Adventures in the World of Chinese Food, told Mental Floss in 2017.
 Unlike, say, Italian restaurants, Chinese restaurants were open on Sundays and on Christian holidays.
 They also lacked religious imagery, which may have made them appear more welcoming for Jews.